qutech/qopt/feature_requests.md

 hamiltonian.
 Also provide a way to automate the calculation of derivatives from the resulting amplitudes.

-### Parallelization by noise traces
-Multi processing to decrease run time.

 ### Propagate only initial State
 To use the package only for simulation or for the optimization of a state fidelity.

-### Handle the time steps
-Avoid setting time steps twice. i. e. for the solver and the transfer function.

 ### Dynamically change between lab and rotating frame
 (priority low) In the special case of Rabi driving change between two frames